Test Information / Test Dates, Registration, and Fees / Test Results and Retesting / Testing Center Location

-By University policy, most International students must take the EAP Placement Test prior to registration for classes even if the TOEFL test has been taken.
-Your letter of admission from the Office of International Affairs will indicate if you are required to take this test.
+By University policy, most international students - undergraduate or graduate - must take the EAP Placement Test prior to registering for classes, before the start of their first semester on campus, even if they completed the TOEFL test.
+Students’ letter of admission from the Office of International Affairs will indicate if they are required to take this test.

-Some students who are U.S. citizens or permanent residents but are not proficient (or native-like) users of English may need EAP courses.
-If you are in this category, you should follow the recommendations in this material on Guided-Self Placement (link here).
+Some students who are U.S. citizens or permanent residents but are not proficient (or native-like) users of English may also need EAP courses.
+Undergraduate students in this category should follow the recommendations in this material on Guided-Self Placement (link here).
+Graduate students in this category should speak to their advisor or the EAP Program about enrolling into an EAP course.
+Both undergraduate and graduate students may elect to take EAP courses even if they are not required to.

 Because the EAP Placement Test is a placement test used to accurately determine English language skill level, students do not need to "prepare" for it.
-The scores are used to assign EAP classes that best meet students’ academic needs that will provide favorable English experiences necessary for a successful career at IUPUI.
+The scores are used to assign EAP classes that best meet students’ academic needs that will provide favorable English experiences necessary for a successful career at IUPUI and beyond.

 The EAP Program uses the ACT/Compass ESL Placement Test, which is a computer-adaptive test, along with an essay, to confirm your English language proficiency.
 The ACT/Compass ESL Placement Test consists of three parts: (1) grammar/usage (2) reading and (3) listening.
 This test is a placement test; there are no texts that can be studied to improve your score.